Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

     - Device `xml` and `jar` files to `platforms/<version>/<profile>/emulator-resources/plugins`
         - You must also rename the `.jar` and `.xml` files as 'ecp-plugin-<profile>-<version>.<extension>'.

-To execute the extension in Eclipse:
+To execute the extension in Eclipse, follow these steps:

 1. Launch the Eclipse IDE.
 2. Import all the project files.